PPPPierre/Landfill_Prediction/readme.md

 2. With the help of [this description](https://planetarycomputer.microsoft.com/dataset/sentinel-2-l2a#overview), can you tell the real-world resolution of downloaded images? \(optional\)

-    According to the "GSD" \(Ground Sample Distance\) column of the **Spectral Bands** table on the page, we can see that the real-world resolution of downloaded images, when considering the "visual" asset, is 10 meters.
+    According to the "GSD" \(Ground Sample Distance\) column of the **Item-level Assets** table on the page, we can see that the real-world resolution of downloaded images, when considering the "visual" asset, is 10 meters.
 And for other bands, like B05-B07 \(Vegetation red edge\), the "GSD" is 20m.
 For B01\(Coastal aerosol\) and B09\(Water vapo\), their resolution is 60m.

 3. Any other insight that you can draw from the data? \(optional\)